 Why Should I Study Film at Lancaster?

 Since the very first film was shot in Leeds in 1888, cinema has developed into one of the dominant forces in contemporary culture, shaping our understanding of the world and of our own place in it.
-At both Undergraduate and postgraduate level, Film studies at Lancaster offers you the opportunity to study cinema and its history from a variety of angles, developing a critical understanding of cinema’s development from Victorian novelty to global media business.
-You will be supported by a dedicated team of full time staff who are publishing academics working internationally with expertise across different areas of Film theory.
+At both undergraduate and postgraduate level, Film Studies at Lancaster offers you the opportunity to study cinema and its history from a variety of angles, developing a critical understanding of cinema’s development from Victorian novelty to global media business.
+You will be supported by a dedicated team of full-time staff who are published academics working internationally with expertise across different areas of film theory.

 Our approach to the study of cinema is underpinned by film theory, a rich body of academic thought that draws on art theory, literary theory, social and political theory, philosophy and psychoanalysis to give us a deeper appreciation of the aesthetic and intellectual complexity of cinema, and a keener understanding of the ways in which films shape our identities and experience.